Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 Focusing on a specific model

 At any point during model analysis, you can perform granular analysis of an individual model.
-Explore prediction accuracy, feature importance, and feature distribution with an interactive Qlik Sense experience.
+Explore prediction accuracy, feature importance, and feature distribution with an interactive experience.

-1. With the top-performing v3 model selected, click the Analyze tab.
+1. Select any model, click the Analyze tab.

 An embedded analysis opens.